 Absolutely.
 Quality public or municipal (City-run) housing of this form is common across the world.
 We've crafted this measure based on approaches taken by other programs that have passed across the world, and have also been involved in dozens of community meetings to create something specific to our city, San Francisco.
-We just need volunteers to get this measure on the ballot and help spread the word.
-We can do this!
+We just need volunteers to get this measure on the ballot, help donate, and help spread the word.

-Q: The affordable housing sounds good, but why all the amenities, like childcare and public restrooms?
+Q: The affordable housing sounds good, but why childcare and public transit?

 This measure isn't the sort of short-term, single-issue solution you're used to seeing from politicians.
 We're looking holistically at what causes communities to thrive or struggle.
-Working families need full-day childcare nearby so that both parents can keep their careers, and so their children can get equal footing in school.
-We also need accessible community facilities, to gain access to all of the resources our city provides.
-Finally, we're building public restrooms around the city because we believe in basic human dignity and sanitation.
+Working families need full-day childcare nearby so that parents can keep their careers, and so children can gain equal footing in school.
+Frequent and reliable public transit are necessities for the working class and reduce our collective carbon footprint.

 Q: How is this different from what we're doing now?

-Right now, the city doesn't invest enough in affordable housing on its own.
-Much of the money for affordable housing comes from "set-asides" or "feeing-out" of actually building affordable housing; when a developer builds a luxury tower, they're required to at least set aside ~15% of units for below-median-income households, or pay a fee.
-But that means we have to build around 85 overpriced units for every 15 units that are decently affordable to San Franciscans!
-A program like that can never meet our affordability needs as it stands, and it clearly hasn't.
+Right now, the city doesn't invest enough in affordable housing.
+Some of the money for affordable housing comes from "feeing out" of actually building affordable housing; when a developer builds a luxury tower, they're required to set aside at least ~15% of units for below-median-income households, or pay a fee.
+But that means we have to build around 85 overpriced units for every 15 units that start off affordable to the median San Franciscan!
+A program like that can never meet our affordability needs at scale or create a permanent affordable housing infrastructure.

 Meanwhile, the federal government has also been under-funding HUD over several decades, from Reagan to Trump.